Reinforz/Nishan/packages/notion-formula/docs/docs/Usage/Object representation.md

 1. `function`: This key is a string that denotes the name of the function.
 2. `args`: This key contains an array of arguments.

-## Arguments `result_type` x `type` Combinations syntax
+## Arguments `result_type` x `type` variants syntax

-The following syntax's are used as arguments for specific combinations.
+The following syntax's are used as arguments for specific variants.

 * **number x symbol**: `'e' | 'pi'`
 * **number x constant**: `1 | 2`